 What better way to dedicate yourself to volunteer service than to volunteer at camp!
 Check with the directors of each camp to see about helping with the physical upkeep needs of each site, and which events need counselors, health care providers, and camp resource volunteers.

 Because our camps strive to be safe sanctuaries for children and vulnerable adults, all volunteer staff must complete the (5) steps outlined below:

-Any volunteer over the age of 18 who could have unsupervised contact with with children, youth, or vulnerable adults must initiate the process for a confidential criminal background check to be completed for Camp & Retreat Ministries of Oregon & Idaho.
+Any volunteer over the age of 18 must initiate the process for a confidential criminal background check to be completed for Camp & Retreat Ministries of Oregon & Idaho.
 This check is required every year.